RizwanRabbi/HubbleWebsiteImageScraper/README.md

 If ESA/Hubble ever changes their URL structure, like renaming the `cdn.esahubble.org` domain or moving the image folder path, the script won’t be able to find the images and downloads will start failing with 404 errors.

-So if you're suddenly getting a lot of "Not Found (404)" messages - it's not your internet.
-It probably means Hubble updated something on their end.
+If you're suddenly getting a lot of "Not Found (404)" messages it probably means Hubble updated something on their end.

-You'd need to:
+You need to:

 - Inspect the new URL pattern from the Hubble website manually
 - Update the line in the script that builds the `image_url` (inside the `download_image()` function)
-- You can also change the format being downloaded (e.g., `.png`, `.tif`, etc.) by modifying the same URL construction line inside the `download_image()` function.
-Just make sure that format actually exists on the server - otherwise, you'll still get 404 errors.

 ## License